MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-App.md

 ```

 ### -Mailbox
 The Mailbox parameter specifies the mailbox where you want to install the app.
 You can use any value that uniquely identifies the mailbox.
-For example: For example:
+For example:

 - Name
 - Alias